mbkromann/copenhagen-dependency-treebank/README.md

   * the 95,000 word **Copenhagen Danish-English Dependency Treebank**;
   * work-in-progress with respect to **Copenhagen Dependency Treebanks** for Danish, English, German, Italian, and Spanish.

-The treebanks are released to the computational linguistics / natural language processing community under an open-source license (LGPL).
+The treebanks are released to the computational linguistics / natural language processing community under various open-source licenses: the Gnu Lesser Public License for Libraries, the MIT License, and the Creative Commons License (whatever suits your needs best).
 For more information about the project, please visit our [CDT](CDT.md) page.

 ## Quick links ##